jpcoles-cscs/gssr/README.md

-# gssr
+# GPU saturation scorer
-A new simplified version of the GPU saturation scorer for CSCS workloads
+A practical monitoring and reporting tool that reports how Nvidia GPU resources are actually exercised during production jobs.

 # Getting Started
 The analysis tool depends on uv to create a python environment with the